craftercms/docs/source/system-administrators/activities/kubernetes/studio-clustering-with-kubernetes-deployment.rst

 The requirements (listed above) is the same as specified in :ref:`simple-kubernetes-deployment`.
 In addition to that, we need the following:

 * `k9s <https://k9scli.io/>`__ for viewing the status of the pods, the logs, etc
-* Kubernetes deployment files for Crafter CMS Authoring cluster, found here: https://github.com/craftercms/kubernetes-deployments/
+* Kubernetes deployment files for CrafterCMS Authoring cluster, found here: https://github.com/craftercms/kubernetes-deployments/

      .. code-block:: sh